Differences Between Java and Python

 Below is The Top 9 Comparison Between Java vs Python:

 Below are the most important differences:

-- Java language is more about syntax, if one can forget to add curly braces or semicolon in the end then this will show error as your output.
-But there is nothing like that with python there is no need of semicolon and curly braces in the end but python follows the indentation process so that it will make your code readable.
+- Java language is more about syntax; if one can forget to add curly braces or semicolon, this will show an error as your output.
+But there is nothing like that with python; there is no need for a semicolon and curly braces in the end, but python follows the indentation process so that it will make your code readable.

-- Java programming is statically typed means that one has to explicitly mention the data type of variable if datatype (int, float, double, character) does not mention then the error will occur in the program.
-Python is dynamically typed means one has directly assigned a value to a variable at the runtime it will assume data type.
+- Java programming is statically typed.
+One has to explicitly mention the data type of variable; if data (int, float, double, character) does not mention, then the error will occur in the program.
+Python has dynamically typed means one has directly assigned a value to a variable at the runtime; it will assume data type.

-- If someone works on a project which requires a fast speed then java is the best choice because python is an interpreter and it will assume data type of a variable at runtime due to which it becomes slower than java.
+- If someone works on a project which requires a fast speed, then java is the best choice because python is an interpreter, and it will assume the data type of a variable at runtime, due to which it becomes slower than java.

-- Java enjoys more undeviating refactoring support than python thanks to its static type system and universality of IDE’s in development.
-Python has always had an existence in the talent space and has popularity for many reasons including Data Science and DevOps movement.
+- Java enjoys more undeviating refactoring support than python, thanks to its static type system and universality of IDE’s in development.
+Python has always had an existence in the talent space and has a popularity for many reasons, including Data Science and DevOps movement.